 The IPI may not cancel registered trademarks ex officio.
 Third parties may particularly request removal based on absolute or relative grounds, abusive registration or non-use before civil courts.
-As of 1 January 2017, it is possible to request cancellation before the IPI due to non-use through a simplified administrative proceeding.
+Cancellation proceedings based on non-use can also be initiated within a simplified administrative proceeding before the IPI.
 The requesting party must show prima facie evidence of non-use, while the owner of the mark must provide prima facie evidence of use.
 An in-use search provided by a service provider may be considered as sufficient evidence before the IPI.
 The official fee for administrative proceedings is Sfr800.
-Party compensation is between Sfr1,200 and Sfr2,400, plus compensation of expenses for in-use searches may be awarded to the prevailing party.
+Party compensation is between Sfr1.200 and Sfr2,400, plus compensation of expenses for in-use searches may be awarded to the prevailing party.